- Published on

 Continue the conversation

-In the interest of transparency: after pledging and donating through Founders Pledge, I actually decided to join the team as CEO of their North American charity — a testament to how much I valued my experience as a member of their pledge community.
+In the interest of transparency: after pledging and donating through Founders Pledge, I actually decided to join the team as CEO of their North American branch — a testament to how much I valued my experience as a member of their pledge community.

 If you’re an entrepreneur, ping me and I’ll help you get connected to sign the Founders Pledge.
 It’s a no-brainer and helps you lock in your intention to donate by signing a legally binding contract to do so when you have some liquidity.
 I would have never been able to identify the amazing organizations I donated to had it not been for the FP research team.
 It’s a phenomenal opportunity to have positive social impact, and the whole thing is free, because we are non-profit backed by a small group of founders (most notably Facebook co-founder Dustin Moskovitz and wife Cari Tuna, through their Open Philanthropy Fund.)